 EMEA also sported the best mobile banner CTR (1.41%), this time pulled up by its Southern Europe (4.29%) and Western Europe (2.38%) components.
 Africa (0.22%) boasted the highest standard banner CTR, while Central Asia (0.5%) saw the best rich media CTR.

 Meanwhile, examining 21 different verticals, the study finds that in terms of in-stream video ads, electronics took the lead with a CTR of 3.83%, with health and beauty (3.62%), retail (2.5%), telecom (2.23%), medical (2.12%), and CPG (2.09%) also performing well.

 For in-stream video completion rates, the gaming vertical saw an impressive 96.33% fully-played rate, though its started rate was a low 42.74%.
 The medical and service verticals both saw start rates of almost 100% (99.96% and 99.97%, respectively).
 For some other verticals with high start rates, though – particularly the auto, corporate, and electronics verticals – completion rates (fully played) dropped to roughly 55-70%.

 About the Data: The MediaMind report benchmarks ad performance across 4 regions, 21 verticals, and 49 countries.

-Topics: Analytics & Automated, Asia-Pacific, Automotive, Business-to-Business, CPG & FMCG, Europe, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Pharma & Healthcare, Retail & E-Commerce, Telecom, Videogames
+Topics: Analytics & Automated, Asia-Pacific, Automotive, Business-to-Business, CPG & FMCG, Data-driven, Europe, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Pharma & Healthcare, Retail & E-Commerce, Telecom, Videogames

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.